WQZS: Legal Issues

-Wahl was arrested in September 2019 amid accusations that he created a fake dating profile and used it to solicit men to rape a 61-year-old woman known to him.
-Wahl was further accused of placing a trail camera in the woman's bathroom without her knowledge or consent.
+Wahl was arrested in September 2019 amid accusations that he created a false dating profile for a 61 year-old woman known to him and wrote the profile to solicit men to sexually assault that subject, and of also placing a trail camera in the woman's bathroom without her knowledge or consent.
 The victim also obtained a protection from abuse order against Wahl.
 Wahl waived his right to a preliminary hearing in November 2019 and negotiated a guilty plea in Somerset County Court in June 2020.

 In March 2020, Wahl filed an application to transfer control of WQZS to his daughter, Wendy Sipple, for $10.
 The FCC approved the transfer on June 1, 2020; after the guilty plea, it reversed its decision in a July 13 order, returning the application to pending status.
-Wahl was sentenced November 17, 2020, on felony charges of criminal use of a communications facility, misdemeanor charges of reckless endangerment, unlawful dissemination of an intimate image, tampering with evidence, and identity theft; however, he was not incarcerated due to his age, health, and risks involved with incarceration due to the COVID-19 pandemic.
-He was instead sentenced to three years of restricted probation, with four months of electronic monitoring.
-He was also forbidden from being on the air during the electronic monitoring.
+Wahl was sentenced November 17, 2020, on felony charges of criminal use of a communications facility, misdemeanor charges of reckless endangerment, unlawful dissemination of an intimate image, tampering with evidence, and identity theft.
+He was sentenced to three years of restricted probation, with four months of electronic monitoring rather than incarceration due to the COVID-19 pandemic, and forbidden from broadcasting during his sentence.

 On October 19, 2021, the FCC issued a hearing designation order beginning a proceeding to revoke WQZS's license as a result of his multiple misdemeanors; it also held the application to transfer WQZS to Sipple in abeyance.
-A decision is pending from an administrative law judge to determine Wahl's fitness as a licensee.
-As of August 2, 2022, the Administrative Law Judge overseeing the case has terminated hearing proceedings which will permit the FCC enforcement bureau to revoke the license of WQZS when it expires at the end of August 2022.
+On August 2, 2022, the Administrative Law Judge overseeing the case terminated hearing proceedings deciding that Roger Wahl had failed to participate as required and effectively waived his right to a hearing.
+The license for WQZS expired on August 1, 2022, with its renewal application pending.
+A 180-page "Petition to Deny" the renewal was filed by another Meyersdale radio station, WHYU-FM, which would be rendered moot once the revocation and denial of transfer became final.

+On April 12, 2023, the FCC's enforcement chief ordered WQZS’s license revocation.
+On April 14, 2023 an application for review was filed by Roger Wahl and his new attorney.
+WHYU-FM filed an opposition to that appeal.

+On April 4, 2024, Wahl's AFR was formally denied, upholding the initial revocation order.
+WQZS was ordered to cease broadcasting immediately or risk forfeiture.
+The station ceased broadcasting later that same day.